Accomplice (film): Plot

 Simon contacts Eddie by phone, and receives information that both Evelyn and bank president Springer have disappeared without a trace.
 Simon looks into a hotel that Sam frequented during his visits, and finds out that he used to come visit town in the company of a pretty brunette, whom he claimed to be his wife.
-Rucker later reports that a brunette that fits the description has been seen driving Sam’s car into the desert.
-Simon learns from Joyce that the bank president’s fiancé is a brunette, and decides to find the woman.
+Rucker later reports that a brunette that fits the description has been seen driving Sam's car into the desert.
+Simon learns from Joyce that the bank president's fiancée is a brunette, and decides to find the woman.

 Before Simon has time to leave, he gets information that both Evelyn and Castleman have been murdered.
 Simon tries to put the pieces of the puzzle together, and decides to travel to Mesa in New Mexico.
-When he arrives there he talks to the town marshal, Jeff Bailey, who tells him that a man named Stringer drove through town some time ago, in the direction of Pete Connors’ large estate, known as the Castle.
+When he arrives there he talks to the town marshal, Jeff Bailey, who tells him that a man named Stringer drove through town some time ago, in the direction of Pete Connors' large estate, known as the Castle.

 When Simon comes to the Castle, the owner Pete Connors reveals that Bailey is his nephew.
 Simon is taken by surprise.
 He is locked into an old harness room.
 He sees how Joyce arrives to the house by car and manages to break out of the room.
 Joyce explains that she headed for the Castle after she found out Springer had telephoned Connors' number.

 Joyce then tries to kill Simon, and he understands that she is the one who murdered all three victims.
 He tells her that he knows what she has done, and that he guessed she wore a brunette wig to masquerade herself as Springer's fiancée, and murdered Springer at the mink ranch because he discovered that Sam was embezzling from the bank.

-Simon then continues to explain that Evelyn, who was really Springer's mistress, not Sam’s, and Castleman both were murdered to prevent them from revealing the truth.
+Simon then continues to explain that Evelyn, who was really Springer's mistress, not Sam's, and Castleman both were murdered to prevent them from revealing the truth.
 Sam, who is alive and hiding at the Castle, then appears.
 There is a gunfight, where Sam accidentally kills both Connors and Joyce, and then is himself killed by Simon.